liusida/gym-codecraft/README.md

 # gym-codecraft
-An gym-like environment with a docker container sandbox for the agent to learn to code.
+A gym-like environment with a Docker container sandbox for the agent to learn to code.

 # Main Idea